 We were issued ration cards and stood in line for food.
 We got meat, sugar, mealie meal, condensed milk.
 The meat was chilled.
 Even after cooking, it had chunks of ice in it.

-We used a paraffin tin outside the tent for a stove, same as a 'kaffir-koggel ,' with holes in the sides and irons to hold pots.
+We used a paraffin tin outside the tent for a stove with holes in the sides and irons to hold pots.
 We collected firewood on a kopje next to the camp.
 Water was brought from a river by cart.
 Every morning we stood in line to fill our buckets.
 We were always short of water.

 Tant Lettie, the two boys and Johanna were"Undesirables," a term applied to Boers who don't go voluntarily into captivity or had family members on commando.
 "Refugees" described displaced Boers who surrender, the "hands-uppers" and their dependents.
 The latter received a few extra spoonfuls of sugar, condensed milk, and the luxury of the occasional potato.
 In either case, rations are insufficient to stave off starvation and disease.